-This article is about Corralejo, the main touristic spot in the north of Fuerteventura Island in Canary Islands, Spain.
+This article is about what to do in Corralejo, the main touristic spot in the north of Fuerteventura Island in Canary Islands, Spain.
 For complete information about Fuerteventura read here our article about a roundtrip on the island.

 Corralejo is currently catchy, cute and funny.
 It has everything you need to spend the perfect vacation either if you come in a couple, with a group of friends, family or even alone.
 It does not matter if you are planning a short trip or a long relaxing stay.
 Corralejo will not let you down.